Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 Barclays gave a rating of “Overweight” to ABT, setting the target price at $118 in the report published on October 18th of the previous year.

-Volatility was left at 1.83%, however, over the last 30 days, the volatility rate increased by 1.50%, as shares sank -1.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.95% lower at present.
+Volatility was left at 1.75%, however, over the last 30 days, the volatility rate increased by 1.57%, as shares surge +7.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.47% lower at present.

 Insider Trading